MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/prerequisites.md

 ### Verify Azure DevOps permissions

-When you create a Managed DevOps Pool, the account you used to sign in to Azure is used to create a corresponding agent pool in your Azure DevOps organization.
-To successfully create a Managed DevOps Pool, your account must have one of the following Azure DevOps permissions in your organization.
+When you create a Managed DevOps Pool, the account you use to sign in to the Azure subscription that contains your Managed DevOps Pool is used to create a corresponding agent pool in your Azure DevOps organization.
+To successfully create a Managed DevOps Pool, your account must have one of the following permissions in your Azure DevOps organization.
 These permissions are listed in order from least privileged to most privileged.

 * **Organization-level Agent pools administrator** - Administrators of agent pools at the organization level can [create new agent pools as well as perform all operations on them](../organizations/security/about-security-roles.md#agent-pool-security-roles-organization-or-collection-level).
 For instructions on adding users to this group, see [Configure organization security for agent pools - Set organization security for all agent pools](../pipelines/policies/agent-pool-permissions.md#set-organization-security-for-all-agent-pools).
 * **Project Collection Administrator** - The Project Collection Administrators group is the main administrative security group defined for an organization and can perform all operations in an Azure DevOps organization, including creating new pools.
 For information about this group and how to see its members, see [Look up a project collection administrator](../organizations/security/look-up-project-collection-administrators.md).